+- Save your changes and exit the file when done.
 Your new alias will be activated when you create a new shell session.
 Therefore, open up new terminal ( or logout and login ) and enter lconfig command to login to your remote server.
 If you have successfuly exchanged your public keys with a remote server you should be able login to your remote server in no time.

 Second option is little bit more tricky but at the same time it also allows us to execute any commands on a remote server directly from local shell.

 #/bin/bash ssh `basename $0` $*